 Call me crazy, but the dough is fabulous too!
 You won’t hear that from me very often.

 Once in a while, I will substitute some quinoa flakes for part of the oats in recipes.
 This was one of those times.
-Mmm, and the results are not only delicious chewy cookies but healthy too.
+Mmm, the results are not only delicious chewy cookies but also healthy.

 Why I Love Quinoa: